Fueling bold approaches

 Sentinel Project

-Combines diagnostic technology and information-sharing platforms to connect early warning data to the public health community.
+Combining diagnostic technology and information-sharing platforms to connect early warning data to the public health community.

 $11,250,000 / December 2020